 This was a wonderful experience with a group that is devoted to stroke awareness in Oregon.
 They had a website that had not been updated in years.
 The person who originally designed the site had become a registered nurse, so they needed a designer to do a complete overhaul.
 The main thing they wanted was a membership, where those who sign up, could access hidden pages.
 We met daily and they provide a list of changes each week.
 The build took about five months.
 We had a slight hiccup in the end, but once that was fixed, the site is really great.
-It functions exactly how they want it to, with a membership and hidden pages and is packed with great information.
+It functions exactly how they want it to, with membership and hidden pages, and is packed with great information.

-SEO and Analytics: SEO was set up for main keywords “stroke education in Oregon” “stroke awareness in Oregon” and ranks near the top of each page for those search results.
+SEO and Analytics: SEO was set up for the main keywords “stroke education in Oregon” “stroke awareness in Oregon” and ranks near the top of each page for those search results.
 Analytics was not established, so we don’t know how many visitors the site averages.

 Rock Point Wine is a branch of Del Rio Vineyards in Gold Hill, Oregon.
 I worked with the marketing director before on Del Rio’s e-commerce site, which I built in 2007.
 The Rock Point website is a very simple informational site.
-Basically she wanted a build that she could edit herself.
+Basically, she wanted a build that she could edit herself.

 Functionality: Basic informational website.
 No CTAs.
 Ordering of wine is done on Del Rio’s main website.